 Idaho has the lowest utility cost in the nation at 35% below the national average.

-It has very low crime rates, police deaths, abortion rates and unemployment rate (2.8%).
+It has very low crime rates, police deaths, abortion rates, and an unemployment rate (2.8%).

+The Average Farmer.
 Getting down with nature and talking to plants is what hippies envision.
 But farmers don’t talk to their plants.
 They communicate with them by learning if they’re getting enough water, fertilizer, and sun.
 In Idaho, pest control is not yelling at a noisy neighbor.
-It’s dealing with insects, fungi, bacteria and viruses that wreak havoc on crops.
+It deals with insects, fungi, bacteria, and viruses that wreak havoc on crops.
 When equipment breaks down, a farmer doesn’t call AAA™.
-They just fix it.
+They fix it.
 All farmers know how to weld, overhaul tractors and equipment, and diagnose problems with the Wi-Fi network connections.
-Farmer’s work from 4 a.m. until 7 p.m., six days a week, with Sundays reserved for praying.
-People who think that farmers are uneducated sorely lack a basic understanding of what they do.
-They are the people who literally keep us alive.
+Farmers work from 4 a.m. until 7 p.m., six days a week, with Sundays reserved for praying.
+People who think they are uneducated are ignorant and sorely lack a basic understanding of what they do.
+They are the people who keep us alive.

 Isaac (Ike) Nelson was a potato farmer in Aberdeen, Idaho.
 He dropped out of school in the 8th grade.
-His grandson went to engineering school and gave him a calculus question from his text book.
-Ike replied, “Give me a couple days.”
+His grandson went to engineering school and gave him a calculus question from his textbook.
+Ike replied, “Give me a couple of days.”
 When his grandson returned, there were chalk marks all over the cement porch with an answer underlined three times.
-The grandson opened to the answer page in his text book.
-It was exactly what grandpa underlined.
+The grandson opened the answer page in his textbook.
+It was precisely what grandpa underlined.
 The grandson asked, “How’d you do it?”
 “Common sense,” Ike replied.
 “I’m just an average farmer.
-Henry across the street would have finished it in a couple hours.”
+Henry would have finished it in a couple of hours.”

 Boise State – Oklahoma Football Game.
 It was the 2007 Fiesta Bowl™.
-Oklahoma had the great Adrian Peterson and every player outweighed each Boise State player by at least 36 pounds.
+Oklahoma had the great Adrian Peterson, and every player outweighed each Boise State player by at least 36 pounds.
 It was a classic David vs. Goliath match-up.
 But Boise State refused to be intimidated.
 They quickly scored, followed by a second touchdown, grabbing a 14 to 0 lead.
 The score then flip-flopped, and the game went into overtime.
-Oklahoma scored first with a touchdown, which was matched by Boise.
+Oklahoma scored first with a touchdown, which Boise matched.
 Boise decided to go for a two-point conversion for the win.
-They lined up and the quarterback reached back to throw.
-The fullback snatched the ball out of the quarter-back’s hand in a classic Statute of Liberty play and ran it in for the two points.
+They lined up, and the quarterback reached back to throw.
+The fullback snatched the ball out of the quarterback’s hand in a classic Statute of Liberty play and ran it in for the two points.
 David beat Goliath that day.

-Lou Dobbs was born in Texas, but grew up in Rupert, Idaho.
+Lou Dobbs was born in Texas but grew up in Rupert, Idaho.
 He played the sousaphone in the high school band.
-He was accepted at the University of Idaho, but chose Harvard instead.
+He was accepted at the University of Idaho but chose Harvard instead.
 Go figure.
 He joined CNN™ in 1980 and hosted Moneyline™, attracting record viewers.
 However, when he hooked up with Fox News™, Moneyline™ immediately lost 25% of its audience.
-Still, Fox Business News™ became the most watched business news for 3 years and counting.
+Still, Fox Business News™ became the most watched business news for three years and counting.
 Lou Dobbs has a reputation for speaking on controversial topics.
-He refuses to be intimidated by the traditional main stream media, making him a favorite of the people.
+He refuses to be intimidated by the traditional mainstream media, making him a favorite of the people.